KilledByAPixel/OS13k/README.md

 - OS13k.Percent(v, a, b) - Get clamped percent between a and b
 - OS13k.Lerp(p, a, b) - Lerp clamped percent between a and b

-### ZzFX
+### Audio
+- ZzFx sounds are supported by default and several other audio functions are provided
-- ZzFX is a super tiny open source JavaScript sound effect synth, but don't let it's size fool you!
+- ZzFX is open source sound effect generator with an easy to use sound designer https://zzfx.3d2k.com/
-- Here is the sound designer for ZzFX with a link to the public repo https://zzfx.3d2k.com/
-- ZzFx sounds can played directly by calling zzfx, volume is controlled by the system
 - A seeded ZzFX sound player is available to save space with much smaller sound calls
-- OS13k.PlaySeed(seed, lengthScale=1, volume=1, randomness=.05)
+- OS13k.PlaySeed(seed, lengthScale=1, volume=1, randomness=.05) - Play a zzfx sound from seed
-- Example OS13k.PlaySeed(1006), or make a function PlaySound=sound=>OS13k.PlaySeed([1006,5023,7][sound])
+- OS13k.PlaySamples(samples, sampleRate=44100) - Play audio samples
+- OS13k.GetNote(semitoneOffset=0, rootNoteFrequency=440)
 - *We will create a tool for browsing sound seeds soon*

 ### Program Settings and Defaults